Fuiste/cmd-funk/README.md

 ### Mappers

-Mappers are simply dictionaries that lead to the implementation logic of your commands, as well as the necessary help text associated with them.
+Mappers are dictionaries that lead to the implementation logic of your commands, as well as the necessary help text associated with them.

 Let's say you've got a simple CLI with three commands; `add`, `subtract`, and `multiply`.
 With this architecture, you'd need just one mapper in the following shape: